buddyboss/buddyboss-platform/src/readme.txt

 * Performance - Lazy loading for images in Forums
 * Performance - Lazy loading for images in Photos
 * Performance - Lazy loading for images in Albums
+* Forums - Hide private and hidden discussions from logged out users on the Forums index

 = 1.1.5 =
 * Performance - Faster loading of Gravatar images on Members directory